 In Harmony With The Environment: 10 Greenest States Of India

-Living in an environment that is a right mix of greens and urban planning creates a positive impact on health of the residents.
-According to a study by the Survey of the Health of Wisconsin, Exposure to Neighborhood Green Space and Mental Health: Evidence, the green spaces leads to a low level of anxiety and stress among dwellers.
+Living in an environment that is the right mix of green and urban planning creates a positive impact on the health of the residents.
+According to a study by the Survey of the Health of Wisconsin, Exposure to Neighborhood Green Space and Mental Health: Evidence, green spaces reduce anxiety and stress among dwellers.
 It further adds that higher level of forest cover ensures low levels of air pollution and good environmental conditions.

-MakaanIQ gives you an insight on what makes these states top the list:
+MakaanIQ gives you an insight into what makes these states top the list:

-According to the report, Mizoram tops the list with a forest cover of 18,748 sq kms.
-This is around 88.93 per cent of the total geographical area of the state.
+According to the report, Mizoram tops the list with a forest cover of 18,186 sq km.
+This is around 86.27 per cent of the total geographical area of the state.
 The forests in Mizoram are a part of the Indo-Burma Global Biodiversity Hotspot.
-The presence of large number of forests make this state ecologically balanced—supporting different varieties of bird, plant and animal life.
-However, since 2013 the forest cover saw a decline of 306 sq kms.
-This has been due to biotic pressure on land and shifting cultivation in the state.
+The presence of a large number of forests makes this state ecologically balanced—supporting different varieties of bird, plant and animal life.
+However, since 2013 the forest cover saw a decline owing to biotic pressure on land and shifting cultivation in the state.

-With a forest cover of 67,248 sq kms, Arunachal Pradesh is at number four in the list.
-It is around 80.3 per cent of the total geographical area.
+With a forest cover of 66,964 sq km, Arunachal Pradesh is at number four in the list.
+It is around 79.96 per cent of the total geographical area.
 Along with shifting cultivation, few forest areas in Arunachal Pradesh are diverted for development purposes.
-This has led to a decline of 73 sq kms in the forest cover when compared to 2013.

-Of the Meghalaya's total geographical area of 22,429 sq kms, around 76.76 per cent is covered with forest.
+Of the Meghalaya's total geographical area of 22,429 sq km, around 76.45 per cent is covered with forest.
 This makes Meghalaya sixth among the top 10 green states in India.
-Since 2013, there has been a decline of almost 71 sq kms in the forest cover.
-This is due the shifting cultivation and biotic pressure on forest land.
+Since 2013, there has been a decline in the forest cover.
+This is due to the shifting cultivation and biotic pressure on forest land.

-Around 74.49 per cent of Tripura is under forest cover.
+Around 73.68 per cent of Tripura is under forest cover.
 This brings it at number eight in the list of top 10 green states in India.
-Since 2013, the forest cover has declined by 55 sq kms and this has been mainly due to encroachment on forest land and shifting cultivation.
+Since 2013, the forest cover has declined and this has been mainly due to encroachment on forest land and shifting cultivation.

-With a forest cover of 2,224 sq kms, Goa stands at number nine in the list.
-The forest cover in Goa contributes to almost 60.08 per cent of the total geographical area.
-When compared to 2013, the forest cover in this state has increased by five sq kms.
-This change is the outcome of rise in Mangrove areas.
+With a forest cover of 2,229 sq km, Goa stands at number nine in the list.
+The forest cover in Goa contributes to almost 60.21 per cent of the total geographical area.
+When compared to 2013, the forest cover in this state has increased by five sq km.
+This change is the outcome of rising in Mangrove areas.

-Kerala with a forest cover of 19,239 sq kms, which is around 49.50 per cent of the total geographical area, brings it to the the tenth position in the list.
-Since 2013, Kerala's forest cover grew by 1,317 sq kms.
+Kerala with a forest cover of 20,321 sq km, which is around 52.34 per cent of the total geographical area, brings it to the tenth position in the list.
+Since 2013, Kerala's forest cover has grown.
 This increase has been due to the commercial plantation in the state.